buren/git-story/README.md

 * Commit and sync with repository

-        gs done <commit_message>
+        gs done <commit_message> <target_branch>
+comment and commit the changes you've made and merge changes made on <target_branch>.
+`<target_branch>` is optional and defaults to 'master'.
-comment and commit to the changes you've made and merge changes made on master.
-If no merge conflicts open the projects GitHub and make a pull request `gs pull-request`.
-Otherwise fix all merge conflicts and run `gs done "Fixed merge conflicts"` .
-Then open GitHub and make a pull request `gs pull-request`.
+If no merge conflicts; make a pull request `gs pull-request`.
+Otherwise fix all merge conflicts and run `gs done "Fixed merge conflicts for ..."` and then `gs pull-request`.
 * Fetch and merge

         gs update